-The Rakhine state is home to Burma’s ethnic minority of some 1.1 million Rohingya people, who have been subject to a government-sanctioned campaign of forced relocation, violence, and persecution.
-Although they have lived in Myanmar for generations, the Rohingya are not among the 135 ethnic groups recognized by law in Myanmar, and most of the country’s 1.1 million Rohingya are denied citizenship and freedom of movement.
+Until last year, Burma was home to some 1.1 million Rohingya people, an ethnic and religious minority.
+Although they have lived in Myanmar for generations (since it was formed as a modern country), the Rohingya are not among the 135 ethnic groups recognized by law in Myanmar, and most of the country’s Rohingya are denied citizenship and freedom of movement.

 While this systemic discrimination has been in place for decades, in 2012, Burmese military forces moved more than 120,000 Rohingya from their homes into detention camps where their access to basics such as food, healthcare, and education is severely restricted.

 On top of this, human rights observers report that the Myanmar military and some civilians are carrying out campaigns of mass rape and indiscriminate killing of Rohingya civilians, including burning homes and other buildings with families trapped inside.

 A 2015 report by the U.S. Holocaust Memorial Museum warned that the Rohingya are “at grave risk of additional mass atrocities and even genocide,” reporting that “outbreaks of violence have cemented a system of apartheid in Rakhine State.”